-South Australian River Murray water access entitlement holders (Class 3a, 3b, 4, 7 and 8) will be provided with 89 per cent water allocation in 2016-17.
-Should the water resource availability improve, then these improvements will be translated into improvements in water allocations.
+South Australian River Murray water access entitlement holders (Class 3a, 3b, 4, 7 and 8) will be provided with a 100 per cent water allocation in 2016-17.

 Eligible water access entitlement holders (Class 3a, 3b, 4 and 7) will also have access to private carryover.
 They will receive a letter and updated water account with their carryover volume endorsed.
 It is expected that this advice will be received in October 2016.